 About us

-The UNESCO Chair in Digital Culture and Arts in Education is located in Nürnberg, Germany and hosted by Friedrich-Alexander-Universität Erlangen-Nürnberg.
-Together with the Canadian UNESCO Chair in Arts & Learning, we are proud to serve as a dedicated chair to fostering UNESCO-related issues and perspectives on aesthetic, arts, and cultural education in a global view.
+The UNESCO Chair in Digital Culture and Arts in Education is an Institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg.
+Together with the Canadian UNESCO Chair in Arts & Learning and a growing community of upcoming UNESCO Chairs, we are proud to serve as a dedicated chair to fostering UNESCO-related issues and perspectives on aesthetic, arts, and cultural education in a global perspective.

 The Erlangen UNESCO-Chair was established in 2010 and has ever since been particularly involved in national and international research in the field of cultural education.
 In 2019, Prof. Dr. Benjamin Jörissen succeeded Prof. Dr. Eckart Liebau as chair holder, who had held the chair since its inception.